Scroll down to read reviews of Beau Hinze, Two Bit Palomino, Old Bridge Rhythm Band, Randy Pavlock, ...

 Beau is a very talented singer-songwriter, a truly gifted entertainer, and his band is primo.
 He is going places.
 I hear his song all the time on the radio.
 The one called “Dumbass Rusty” about the guy who goes on a stealin’ binge and ends up dead.
 He sang a new one about a guy who got murdered, but was found headless.
 I liked it better than the ones about the girls with dirty hair, the Bud Lite girls with their britches painted on, or the one that names every flavor of Boone’s Farm wine.
 Then he sang a promising song about his grandfathers… that was, damn it, also about drinkin’.
 So if you’re a Beau fan, don’t get mad at me if I say I HATE drinkin’ songs.
 Even my all-time favorite, Rusty Wier lost me when he began to waste his song, crooning about Cuervo’s Gold.
 So that means I really didn’t care, to be kind, for much for the content of Beau’s show.
 Yet.

-, singing on and on about what is apparently the importance of alcoholic drinks in his life, made me think some deep thoughts, as I fondled my Shiner…
+Watching and listening to Beau, a young, likable, budding star, singing on and on about what is apparently the importance of alcoholic drinks in his life, made me think some deep thoughts, as I fondled my Shiner…

 And it was probably because so many of his songs are so obsessed with drinking, beer, wine, whiskey, and other relatively mindless preoccupations.
 Those Washington County Germans sure love their beer.
 Still, it seemed infantile for song after song to be so centered in the culture of alcohol.
 I wondered if Beau could possibly be that shallow.
 Or that far gone, when the whole world is struggling with issues of addiction and drunk driving and fetal alcohol syndrome.